Capital punishment in Azerbaijan

-Capital punishment in Azerbaijan was abolished in 1998.
-The last execution took place in Azerbaijan in 1993 by method of single shot.
+Capital punishment in Azerbaijan was abolished on 10 February 1998.
+All executions were carried out at the death chamber ("ölüm kamerası") of Bayil prison.
+For the majority of modern history, executions were undertaken with a single gunshot to the heart.
+In the 1930s and 1950s, there were also executions by drowning.
 Protocol No. 6 to the ECHR came into force in this country on 25 January 2001 and the death penalty was replaced with life imprisonment.